cloudify-cosmo/cloudify-manager/README.md

 * Want to reconfigure the manager, but don't want to drop the DB?
 We've got you covered.
 Just set `postgresql[create_db]` to `false` in the config.
+* Working in offline mode?
+No problem. cfy_install can be used as is.
+We got you covered.